vetienne74/hpcscan/README.md

 # Validation

-To check good the behavior of hpcscan

-Go to ./script and launch
+To check hpcscan has been correctly built and works fine, go to ./script and launch

 `sh runValidationTests.sh`

-This script runs a set a light test cases within a short time (even on a laptop)
+This script runs a set a light test cases and should complete within few minutes (even on a laptop).

 You should get in the ouptput report (displayed on the terminal)

 * All tests marked as PASSED
 * No test marked as FAILED

-Check the summary at the end of report to have a quick look on this
+Check the summary at the end of report to have a quick look on this.

 # Execution